Why Join?

 Tibet was not just on the horizon, it capped it.
 Four thousand metres above this city was a country of stone and ice, and, even though it was officially closed, there was still a way in.
 A compelling and unforgettable encounter on the roof of the world… Hoping to reach Tibet after a twenty-year obsession, Charlie Carroll travelled to China.
 Contending with Chinese bureaucracy, unforgiving terrain and sickness-inducing altitude, Charlie experienced twenty-first-century Tibet in all its heartbreaking beauty.
 Tibetan-born Lobsang fled the volatile region over the Himalayas, on foot, as a child in 1989.
 An exile in Nepal, then a student in India, he was called back to Tibet by love.
 At the end of the road known as the Friendship Highway, he met Charlie and recounted his extraordinary life story, exemplifying the hardship, resilience and hope of modern Tibetan life.

 We hope you enjoy our selection.
 If we’ve missed and of your favourites, please let us know in Comments below.
-There are over 650 on the TripFiction site – so it was quite a job to whittle them down.
+There are almost 800 on the TripFiction site – so it was quite a job to whittle them down.
 Click here to see the full listing.

 Tony for the TripFiction team